Exercise, Sports and Rehabilitation Science

-An emphasis on client-centred practice will help you to develop strong interpersonal communication, critical thinking and problem solving skills.
-You’ll work with individuals, teams and other groups to assess physical abilities, design and implement training programs, and conduct performance evaluations for clients of varying exercise experience and sporting backgrounds.
+An emphasis on client-centred practice will help you to develop strong professional skills in interpersonal communication, critical thinking and problem solving.
+You will work with individuals, teams and other health professionals to assess physical abilities, design and implement training programs, and conduct performance evaluations for clients of varying exercise experience and sporting backgrounds.

 Your first year is interprofessional and is taken with students from other health disciplines.
 In your second and third years, your studies will focus on the sub-disciplines of exercise and sports science.
-You’ll also undertake laboratory and field work.

 Entry requirements for Australian and New Zealand students

 Indicative TER (ATAR) Indicative TER (ATAR) - This figure provides an indication of the TER (ATAR) normally required to enter this course.
 It is provided as a guide only.